-Air conditioners from The Cooling Company don’t make the air in your home cooler.
+Air conditioners don’t make the air in your home cooler.
 Instead, they pull heat out of the air in your home and then transfer that heat outside.
-This process is done by changing the pressure and temperature of refrigerant so that it is colder than the surrounding air when it’s inside your home and hotter than the surrounding air when it’s outside your home.
+This process changes the pressure and temperature of the refrigerant.

 The outdoor unit’s purpose is to increase the temperature of the refrigerant and then help the refrigerant expel its heat into the outside air.
-Since the heat has to be sent outside, this unit has to be physically present outside, which explains its location.
+Since the heat goes outside, this unit has to be physically present outside: explaining its location.